Which Private Search Engine Should You Pick - The Short Answer

 3. Brave Search

 A search engine from Brave, the company behind the Brave browser.
-It builds its own independent index, delivering search results that don't rely on other engines.
+Its official privacy notice states that results are "served solely from" its own independent index and that "We do not retain IP addresses."

 4. Searx / SearXNG